gillesdami/web-structure-from-motion/README.md

 The project can be built with docker.

+You may want to adapt the preferences in /src/build.sh to your use case.

 ```bash
 docker build -t wsfm .
 docker run --rm -t -v $(pwd)/dist:/home/openMVG/build_js wsfm